-4 Collaborating with the Institutional Review Board (IRB)Kathleen Murphy (Northwestern University (ret.))
+4 Collaborating with the Institutional Review Board (IRB)Kathleen Murphy (Northwestern University, ret.)

-This chapter is focused on the institutional review board (IRB)27, an administrative body created at a university or other organization to review research to ensure ethical protection of participants involved.
+This chapter is focused on the institutional review board (IRB),41 an administrative body created at a university or other organization to review research to ensure ethical protection of participants involved.
 This chapter focuses on what the IRB does and does not do and what researchers, data providers, and related stakeholders can expect from IRB review of research that involves humans.
 While all research uses information in various formats that is “data,” for the purpose of this chapter, the focus will be on research that accesses and uses administrative data in different forms, formats, and contexts.
 This may include research activity where administrative data are the central feature or where the data are part of a larger project.
 There may be different contexts such as international research or collaborative research (or both) where there are different regulatory requirements, as well as different review processes.
 Some data-driven projects will include only existing administrative data, while others include retrospective or prospective data alone or in conjunction with other research methods, such as experimental interventions, surveys, interviews, or observation.
 Some projects only involve the analysis of data, while others can include multiple iterations of experimental and comparison interventions as well as innovative analysis of multiple data sets, which are linked by a subset of identifiers.
-In the United States, the IRB review of such projects takes all of these design factors into consideration in the context of a well-established ethical and regulatory process as described in the section on what the IRB does.
+In the United States, the IRB review of such projects takes all of these design factors into consideration in the context of a well-established ethical and regulatory process as described in section 4.5.

 The goal of this chapter is to provide researchers, data providers, data stewards, and other stakeholders with the tools they need to understand the IRB process.
 The chapter provides a practical understanding of what an IRB considers and how an IRB processes human research including data driven proposals.
 This includes how an IRB considers data acquisition, data management, data storage, and data retention in the conduct of research.
 The chapter references the ethical principles as well as the application of the federal, state, local, and institutional guidelines for research in as much as the IRB has oversight of these principles and guidelines in the United States.
 The text includes discussion of related international considerations, which may inform ethical and regulatory deliberation.
 Finally, the chapter provides practical strategies for collaborating with the IRB, which has oversight of the research.